Michael Fowler, UVa

 air pushing it out of its path.
 Suppose the cannonball is falling at steady

-speed v, and it has radius a.
-Then it has to move aside a volume
+speed and it has radius Then it

-this air will be moved at a speed of order of magnitude v.
-Therefore, the
+at a speed of order of magnitude Therefore, the rate at which the cannonball

-rate at which the cannonball imparts momentum to the air (which was previously
+imparts momentum to the air (which was previously at rest) is of order per second.

-per second.
-But the rate of change of momentum per second
+But the rate of change of momentum per second is just the force, so the

-is just the force, so the cannonball is pushing the air with a force of order
+cannonball is pushing the air with a force of order By

 Using purely dimensional considerations, we have derived two quite different formulas for the drag force on a sphere falling through a fluid: